March 30, 2020 - Meagan Palmer

 Best Places to Travel Domestically

 Many won’t be quite ready to take on an international trip once the corononavirus pandemic has faded away and that’s perfectly fine!
 Why not stay closer to home?
-Try visiting national parks or places like Portland, Colorado Springs, or Myrtle Beach.
+Try visiting national parks or places like San Antonio, Colorado Springs, or Albuquerque.
 These domestic locations are great for those working with a tight budget.

 Scheduling a weekend getaway can really do the trick –especially after being cooped up from quarantine.
 Domestic travel is unique in itself, offering a diverse amount of destinations in the States.
 There’s probably some place close to where you live that you could go explore.
 Maybe a city or a nearby beach?
 Make a road trip out of it and don’t forget to take a lot of pictures!